byronrthomas/free-helpie-frontend/README.md

-# freehelpiedemo
+# free-helpie-frontend

-> Demo of the Free Helpie website
+> Initial version of the front-end of the Free Helpie website, written in Vue.js and plain Javascript, uses npm / node / webpack for local building / testing / packaging.

 ## Build Setup